TC

 • Skipping PCPartPicker: This free tool catches 90% of compatibility issues.
 Always use it!

-Get more beginner-friendly tech guides sent to your inbox.
+Get more beginner-friendly tech explanations and guides sent to your inbox.